Associate Professor of Professional Practice

 Text webjournalist to 50500 for contact info

 Robert Hernandez, aka WebJournalist, has made a name for himself as a journalist of the Web, not just on the Web.
 His primary focus is exploring and developing the intersection of technology and journalism – to empower people, inform reporting and storytelling, engage community, improve distribution and, whenever possible, enhance revenue.
-He is an Associate Professor of Professional Practice at USC Annenberg School for Communication and Journalism, but he’s not an academic… he’s more of a “hackademic” and specializes in “MacGyvering” Web journalism solutions.
+He is an Associate Professor of Professional Practice at USC Annenberg, but he’s not an academic… he’s more of a “hackademic” and specializes in “MacGyvering” Web journalism solutions.
 He connects dots and people.
 He has worked for seattletimes.com, SFGate.com, eXaminer.com, La Prensa Gráfica, among others.
-Hernandez is also the co-founder of #wjchat and creator of Learn Code for Journalism with Me project.
-His most recent work has included Augmented Reality, Wearables/Google Glass and Virtual Reality.
-He is currently serving on the Online News Association board and a lifetime member of the National Association of Hispanic Journalists.
+Hernandez is also the co-founder of #wjchat and co-creator of the Diversify Journalism Project.
+His most recent work includes Augmented Reality, Wearables/Google Glass and Virtual Reality.
+He serves on the Online News Association board and a lifetime member of the National Association of Hispanic Journalists.
 He is the recipient of SPJ’s 2015 Distinguished Teaching in Journalism Award.

 Complete bio (Updated: August 25, 2014):